The Ultimate Holiday Breakup Survival Guide

 If you're going through a holiday breakup, there may be difficult but practical things that need to be taken care of.

-Whether it's something small—like returning a gift or canceling an RSVP or dinner plans, or something big, like breaking the news to your family or relocating (like I did)—take a deep breath and know you can handle it all.
+Whether it's something small—like returning a gift or canceling an RSVP, or something big, like breaking the news to your family or relocating (like I did)—take a deep breath and know you can handle it all.

-Manage overwhelm by creating a simple plan and working your way down your to-do list, tackling tasks one at a time.
+Manage overwhelm by creating a simple plan and working your way down your to-do list, tackling one task at a time.

-Acting promptly will help to alleviate some of the stress of the many things pulling at your attention, and if need be, don't hesitate to seek support from a caring friend if needed.
-You've got this.
+Taking action will help to alleviate some of the stress of the many things pulling at your attention.
+And if need be, don't hesitate to seek support from a caring friend.

 7. Deal with Your Social Media